-In addition to the normal progress meetings in the autumn and spring terms with the class teacher (target setting), parents/carers can discuss progress towards APDR targets with the SENCO by making an appointment via the school office.
+In addition to the normal progress meetings in the autumn and spring terms, parents/carers can discuss progress towards IEP targets with the class teacher or SENDCO at the twice yearly review date, which may be at the same time as the normal progress meeting (Target Setting).
 The success criteria for each target show the progress the pupil is expected to make during that review period.
 Pupils with an EHCP will also be invited to an Annual Review meeting.
 All pupils have a school homework diary and short messages or regular contact can be made using the comments section for each day.